 Orion and the nearby star Sirius will become visible in the evening by northern winter (or southern summer).
 But presently the Hunter and the Dog Star lord over the southeastern sky at dawn’s first light.

 Orion was low in the west after sunset around March and April.
-By June each year, this constellation is behind the sun as seen from Earth.
-Orion only returned to visibility in Earth’s sky about a month ago (see our July 29 sky chart).
+By June of each year, this constellation lies behind the sun as seen from Earth.
+Orion only returned to visibility in Earth’s sky about a month ago (see our July 31 sky chart).
 When a constellation becomes visible again, after being behind the sun, it always appears in the east before sunrise.

 Because – as Earth orbits the sun – all the stars rise two hours earlier with each passing month, Orion is now higher at dawn than a month ago.